NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 image: .attachments/selfhost-hero.webp
 ---

-In this tutorial we will learn how to self-host your notes in Git on home server and access them with [NotesHub](/) from the internet completely for free _(assuming that you already have everything from prerequisites section)_!
+In this tutorial, we will learn how to self-host your notes in Git on a home server and access them with [NotesHub](/) from the internet completely for free _(assuming that you already have everything from the prerequisites section)_!

-I would like to start with answering question why you may want this.
+I would like to start by answering the question of why you may want this.
+Well, some people may not completely trust their data to be hosted by big companies and they also can change policies on how they handle your data, also this could be just a cool home project.
+If you are on board, let's dive in.

-As a home server we'll be using [Orange Pi](http://www.orangepi.org) with Ubuntu installed, but any single board computer ([Raspberry Pi](https://www.raspberrypi.com), etc) or Debian-based Linux server should work.
-Depending on your specific setup some commands may very.
+We'll use [Orange Pi](http://www.orangepi.org/) with Ubuntu installed as a home server, but any single-board computer ([Raspberry Pi](https://www.raspberrypi.com), etc) or Debian-based Linux server should work.
+Depending on your specific setup some commands may vary.
+It's important to follow the order of steps because some depend on each other.

 ## Prerequisites
-- _Home server:_ Single Board Computer (Orange Pi, Raspberry Pi, etc.) or Desktop computer
+- _Home server:_ a single-board computer (Orange Pi, Raspberry Pi, etc.) or Desktop computer
 - _Linux OS:_ preferably Debian-based like Ubuntu, Raspberry Pi OS, etc.
-- _Domain name_
+- _Domain name:_ for demonstration in this tutorial, we will use `git.example.com` but you should replace it with something you own

 ## Setup Git server
-In our setup we will use [Gitea](https://about.gitea.com) as it's very popular open-source solution for self-hosting a Git server and it will be very familiar for GitHub users.
+In our setup, we will use [Gitea](https://about.gitea.com) as it's a very popular open-source solution for self-hosting a Git server and it will be very familiar to GitHub users.

 ### Install a database

 You need a database to use Gitea.
 Gitea supports PostgreSQL (>= 12), MySQL (>= 8.0), MariaDB (>= 10.4), SQLite (builtin), and MSSQL (>= 2012 SP4).
-For this installation we will use PostgreSQL.
+For this installation, we will use PostgreSQL.

 Install PostgreSQL by using the following command: